francoiskroll/FramebyFrame/DOCUMENTATION.md

 The process is the same for nights and for each behavioural parameter.

 **paDir**: directory that stores the parameter tables, typically called bhvparams.
-For example, paDir=here('bhvparams/').
+For example, `paDir=here('bhvparams/')`.
 You can have as many experiments/parameters as you want in this directory.
-There is some flexibility later to exclude experiments or parameters, but broadly I would recommend having in the directory the experiments and parameters you want plotted together in one fingerprint plot.
+You can also give multiple bhvparams directories, e.g. `paDir=c(here('220906_exp1/bhvparams/'), here('220906_exp2/bhvparams/'))`.
+It will import all the parameter tables it finds in these directories.

 **controlGrp**: name of control group, e.g. ‘wt’.
 Does the name of the control group change between experiments?
 For example it is ‘control’ in one experiment but ‘wt’ in another.
 That is fine, you can give multiple control groups, for example controlGrp=c('control', 'wt').